 Haseth’s choice of transport might be traditional, but his job developing new technologies is anything but.

 “We combine our knowledge of operations and technology with a natural curiosity to constantly explore more efficient ways of doing things,” he says.

 The scale of the operation, which sends up to 70 million cubic metres of gas a day to the UK, demands in-depth planning to safely and efficiently manage hundreds of people working across the site.
-With the plant now expanding to receive gas from more fields, Geir came up with the idea of connecting teams around the site using iPads and a new app to manage the task better.
+When the gas plant was being expanded to receive gas from more fields, Haseth came up with the idea of connecting teams around the site using iPads and a new app to manage the task better.

-“The app provides an overview of everything happening on site and highlights any potential conflicts,” says Geir.
+“The app provides an overview of everything happening on site and highlights any potential conflicts,” says Haseth.
 “Staff on site update progress in real time using their iPads, improving accuracy, efficiency and safety.”